Al-bchen/visualMazeGen/README.md

 ### Program Design
 - Only update the display of the updated part, instead of repaint all graph
+  - Improve display effect
+- Rewrite class dependence
   - Put Class MazeGenerator out of MazeDisplay

 ## Known Bug
 None